yganesh-main/yganesh-main/README.md

 - 😄 Pronouns: ... he/him

 - ⚡ Fun fact: ...
-Adapative by nature and also by passionate
+Adapative by nature and also by passion